RubyyX/JavaScript/README.md

-# Home
+# JavaScript
-Random and small home projects.
+Repository for small JS automation tasks that I might develop for whatever reason :)